Filter list

 If your company has an education offering, you're in a great position to create free courses to help your customers improve their work or use your product more effectively.

-In addition to certifications, you can gamify this process and have those that do the most courses earn some learning points and get access to special perks.
+In addition to certifications, you can gamify this process and have those who do the most courses earn some learning points and get access to special perks.

 This will make your customers feel more special and become advocates for your brand.

-To measure your success, list your business goals and the metrics associated with each.
-Then, ask yourself if there are any specific fan behaviors that align with these goals.
-Is there a way to care for your most passionate fans while driving business impact?
+To measure your success, you'll have to get a bit technical.
+List your business goals and the metrics associated with each.
+Then, ask yourself, "Are there are any specific fan behaviors that align with these goals?
+Is there a way to care for our most passionate fans while driving business impact?"

 Find the sweet spot and create a mutually beneficial relationship where both your customers and fans feel loved, appreciated, and seen.